Meterstick: Benchmarking Performance Variability in Cloud and Self-hosted Minecraft-like Games Extended Technical Report: Introduction

-In this work, we posit and show empirical evidence that current \mves experience significant \emph{performance variability}.
-Figure~\ref{fig:preview_result} gives an example of performance variability in \mves---even with a single connected player, the game's performance varies from good~(response-time below 60\,ms) to \textit{unplayable}~(above 118\,ms).
-(We discuss this and similar real-world experiments in \Cref{sec:mf1}.)
-Performance variability prevents \mve service providers from giving strict \qos guarantees, and simultaneously incentivizes overprovisioning of resources and limiting the number of players that can interact together.
-For example, Minecraft Realms, a Minecraft cloud-based service offered by Microsoft, limits the maximum number of players in a single instance to only ten (10)\textbf{!}

-By contrast, Hypixel, the largest Minecraft server with a record of 216,762 online players~\cite{minetrack}, stitches together thousands of \mve instances using specialized tools to achieve this player count, and players in different instances cannot interact.
+\textit{Performance variability} prevents \mve service providers from giving strict \qos guarantees, and simultaneously incentivizes overprovisioning of resources and limiting the number of players that can interact together.
+For example, Minecraft Realms, a Minecraft \textit{cloud-based service} offered by Microsoft, limits the number of players per game-instance to at most 10~(ten)\textbf{!} In contrast, Hypixel, at 216,762 online players~\cite{minetrack} the most populated Minecraft server, achieves high player-count by stitching together thousands of (independent) \mve instances using specialized tools, but players in different instances cannot interact.

-Although emerging industry trends such as Dynamic Resolution Scaling~(DRS)~\cite{UnityMan69:online,DynamicR99:online} address performance variability challenges in video rendering, performance variability in the \emph{interactive simulation of virtual worlds} is poorly understood.

-Related work on evaluating \mve performance has shown that \mves do not scale well, supporting at most 200-300~hundred players under favorable conditions~\cite{yardstick}.
-However, the state-of-the-art does not consider or explain \mve performance variability, which can negatively affect the player's experience, even when the number of players is far below the supported maximum.

-Addressing this important gap, in this work we evaluate the performance variability of popular \mves to better understand its causes and how to limit its impact.
-Our main contribution is four-fold:
+In this work, \emph{we show for the first time empirical evidence that current \mves experience significant performance variability}.
+Figure~\ref{fig:preview_result} depicts an exemplary result--- even with a single connected player, the response time varies from good~(below 60\,ms) to \textit{unplayable}~(above 118\,ms).
+We discuss this and similar real-world experiments in \Cref{sec:mf1}.